-- Visit our webpage for the Newly Diagnosed at: www.dravetfoundation.org/caregiver-resources/newlydiagnosed/ for additional information.
-Our website also offers regular updates on research and clinical trials, as well as access to all of our programs and resources. - Follow us on social media and subscribe to our newsletters to stay up to date on resources and events. - Remember, support comes in many forms and your needs will change over time. - We are here to support you!
+- Visit our webpage for the Newly Diagnosed at: www.dsfnewlydiagnosed.org for additional information.
+Our website also offers regular updates on research and clinical trials, as well as access to all of our programs and resources. - Follow us on social media and subscribe to our newsletters to stay up to date on research, resources and events. - Remember, support comes in many forms and your needs will change over time. - We are here to support you!
 We will meet you where you are in your journey and help you take the next step at each stage.